Quality Improvement Spillovers: Evidence From the Hospital Readmissions Reduction Program

 33 Pages Posted: 4 Mar 2018 Last revised: 7 Apr 2023

 Date Written: August 12, 2021

-Managerial Implications: This paper contributes new insights on how policy makers can propose narrow public policies that achieve broader results by exploiting beneficial quality improvement spillovers.
+in quality were associated with a reduction of up to 3% in hospitalization costs.
+This paper contributes novel insights into how regulators and policymakers can design narrow public policies and regulations that achieve broader results by exploiting beneficial quality improvement spillovers.

-Keywords: Healthcare, Service operations, Quality knowledge, Quality spillover, Focus, Public policy, Empirical
+Keywords: Healthcare management, Knowledge spillover, Quality spillover, Public policy, Empirical

 Suggested Citation: Suggested Citation